ironexdev/schema/README.md

 # Schema
-- self-defining and self-validating JSON API framework.
+- self-descriptive and self-validating JSON API framework.

 Example of use can be found in src/Schema/Example.